 As St. Charles road was improved, stagecoaches could make the trip, carrying mail and passengers.
 The first stagecoach in this area was Dr. Temple's, which made the trip from Chicago to Galena tri-weekly.
 Passengers paid five to six cents per mile.
 Fresh relays of horses waited at taverns along the way.
 The coaches traveled at the rate of six miles per hour with four horses as a team.
 Stagecoaches accommodated 9 - 12 passengers with mail carried on the flat tops of the coaches.

-Tavern Day is a living history celebration of the mid-1800's held the last Sunday afternoon of September.
+Pioneer Day is a living history celebration of the mid-1800's held the last Sunday afternoon of September.
 It is a family event, with events designed for everyone to enjoy!
 Check our calendar page for more details.

 The back entrance of the museum has a ramp that makes it wheelchair accessible.
 However, there are stairs to the second floor of the museum; currently, no elevator is available.
 The entire first floor is accessible.
 The History Center has wheelchair accessible rest rooms.